chrjabs/rustsat/kissat/README.md

 Armin Biere's SAT solver [Kissat](https://github.com/arminbiere/kissat) to be used with the [RustSAT](https://github.com/chrjabs/rustsat) library.

+**Note**: at the moment this crate is known to not work on Windows since Kissat is non-trivial to get to work on Windows.

 ## Features

 - `debug`: if this feature is enables, the C library will be built with debug functionality if the Rust project is built in debug mode